mui/material-ui/docs/pages/blog/toolpad-use-cases.md

 It uses the [custom function](https://mui.com/toolpad/concepts/custom-functions/) feature and combines GitHub Actions, Google Sheets, and Octokit to read and verify user information.
 The fetched data is then bound to the UI components.
 It uses Toolpad's [page parameters](https://mui.com/toolpad/concepts/page-properties/#page-parameters), [secrets handling](https://mui.com/toolpad/concepts/custom-functions/#secrets-handling), [shell removal](https://mui.com/toolpad/concepts/page-properties/#display-mode), and custom styling features.
-This app took one developer just a few hours to build which otherwise would have taken several days.
+This app took one developer just a few hours to build which otherwise would have taken much longer.

 ## 2. Customer support KPI tracker